YehudaShapira/xv6-explained/Explanations.md

 // Load the GDT
 lgdt(c->gdt, sizeof(c->gdt));

-// Set GS register to point at our fifth row in the GDT. loadgs(SEG_KCPU << 3); // shift 3 left so we get value and not permission bits.
+// Set %gs register to point at our fifth row in the GDT. loadgs(SEG_KCPU << 3); // shift 3 left so we get value and not permission bits.

 // Declare out two variables,